saharohan/problem-solving-patterns/arrays-hashing/ longest-consecutive-sequence/README.md

 ## 📌 Notes

-The important optimization is to start counting only from the beginning of a sequence.
+The key optimization is to start counting only from the beginning of a sequence.

-Checking `num - 1` avoids reprocessing numbers that already belong to an existing sequence, keeping the solution linear.
+Checking `num - 1` prevents reprocessing elements that already belong to an existing sequence, allowing the solution to run in linear time.